Skip to main content

 If you do consolidate, keep in mind that it’s important to control your spending to avoid racking up new debt on top of the debt you’ve just consolidated.

 Start by categorizing your monthly spending, for example: groceries, transportation, housing and entertainment.
 Your credit card statement can be a helpful tool; many issuers categorize your spending.
-Look for areas where you can cut back.
+Look for areas where you can cut back, such as nonessentials like entertainment and dining out, as well as fixed monthly expenses like your car insurance or cell phone plan.
+You can get ideas by seeing what people like you are spending on monthly expenses.
 Then take the money you’ve freed up and apply it to paying down your debt.
+Other tactics that may help:

 Pay with cash